 - Needed Maintenance – First off, let’s tackle the issue with metal lasting forever.
-Yes, the metal roofing will last forever, however, any flashings, rubber boots around pipes, and even the screws will not.
-Rubber eventually will crack and break down in the sun, and need replaced.
+Yes, the metal roofing will last forever, however any flashings, rubber boots around pipes, and even the screws will not.
+Rubber eventually will crack and breakdown in the sun, and need replaced.
 The screws in the roof, oddly enough, will begin to back out after several years.
 Then once that happens water will get in and deteriorate the wood, not allowing the screw to sink back down tight.
 This happens from the expansion/contraction of the metal as well as wind vibrating the sheets.
 This last problem with screws can be solved by lock-rib (also called standing seam) type metal roofing, which is a concealed fastener system.
-Metal roofing screws also have a rubber grommet that will wear out over time, and should be replaced before the life of the roof is over, which can be quite expensive.
-So the metal roofing itself will last forever, but you still don’t have quite a maintenance-free roof.
+Metal roofing screws also have a rubber grommet that will wear out over time, and should be replaced before the life of the roof is over with, which can be quite expensive.
+So the metal roofing itself will last forever, but you still don’t have quite a maintenance free roof.

 - It’s Loud – If you have a metal roof and a bad rain or hail storm passes overhead, you will be barraged with noise.
 While some people like the pinging noise from rain hitting their metal roof, it can be very distracting depending on what you’re doing at the time.